-Flip the Vote is primarily a volunteer-driven organization that educates and engages our peers to collectively maximize the impact of their political investments and activate their networks in furtherance of a more inclusive, equitable, and just American democracy.
+Flip the Vote is volunteer-fueled organization that educates and engages our peers to collectively maximize the impact of their political investments and activate their networks in furtherance of a more inclusive, equitable, and just American democracy.

 Laura Pearl became Executive Director of Flip the Vote in early 2022 when the all-volunteer-run initiative formalized as a nonprofit organization.
 Laura was among the most active and effective volunteer leaders of Flip the Vote during the 2020 election cycle.
 When approached by other Flip the Vote volunteers to step into the new Executive Director role, she jumped at the opportunity to put her passion for electoral politics into practice full time.
 Previously, as a Consultant at Mercer, Laura provided strategic planning, benchmarking, and reporting for employee benefit plans.
 Laura graduated summa cum laude from Santa Clara University with degrees in Economics and Finance and a minor in Gender Studies, where she was chair of the women’s summit and involved in campus organizing.